The Williams Companies Inc. (WMB) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for WMB is $36.81, which is $7.16 above the current price.
-The public float for WMB is 1.14B and currently, short sellers hold a 1.75% ratio of that float.
-The average trading volume of WMB on April 10, 2023 was 7.35M shares.
+The average price predicted for The Williams Companies Inc. (WMB) by analysts is $37.06, which is $6.67 above the current market price.
+The public float for WMB is 1.14B, and at present, short sellers hold a 1.91% of that float.
+On April 17, 2023, the average trading volume of WMB was 7.37M shares.

 WMB’s Market Performance

-WMB stock saw a decrease of 0.82% in the past week, with a monthly decline of -2.37% and a quarterly a decrease of -7.40%.
-The volatility ratio for the week is 2.00%, and the volatility levels for the last 30 days are 2.45% for The Williams Companies Inc. (WMB).
-The simple moving average for the last 20 days is 1.80% for WMB stock, with a simple moving average of -7.17% for the last 200 days.
+WMB stock saw an increase of 2.50% in the past week, with a monthly gain of 5.59% and a quarterly increase of -7.80%.
+The volatility ratio for the week is 1.42%, and the volatility levels for the last 30 days are 2.00% for The Williams Companies Inc. (WMB).
+The simple moving average for the last 20 days is 3.52% for WMB’s stock, with a simple moving average of -4.82% for the last 200 days.

 Analysts’ Opinion of WMB

-Many brokerage firms have already submitted their reports for WMB stocks, with Truist repeating the rating for WMB by listing it as a “Hold.”
-The predicted price for WMB in the upcoming period, according to Truist is $31 based on the research report published on March 28th of the current year 2023.
+Many brokerage firms have already submitted their reports for WMB stocks, with Scotiabank repeating the rating for WMB by listing it as a “Sector Perform.”
+The predicted price for WMB in the upcoming period, according to Scotiabank is $35 based on the research report published on April 14th of the current year 2023.

-Bernstein gave a rating of “Mkt Perform” to WMB, setting the target price at $34 in the report published on February 27th of the current year.
+Truist, on the other hand, stated in their research note that they expect to see WMB reach a price target of $31.
+The rating they have provided for WMB stocks is “Hold” according to the report published on March 28th, 2023.

-Volatility was left at 2.45%, however, over the last 30 days, the volatility rate increased by 2.00%, as shares sank -0.80% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.57% lower at present.
+Volatility was left at 2.00%, however, over the last 30 days, the volatility rate increased by 1.42%, as shares surge +5.45% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.61% lower at present.

 Insider Trading